mcpython4-coding/Documentation/mcpython/mod/ModLoader.md

             if your mod has other resource locations...

         variable PREBUILD
-            deprecated (but removal in long future) system of preparing data, but storing them in an "cache"
+            deprecated (but removal in future) system of preparing data, but storing them in an "cache" should be replaced by data gen and similar

         variable CONFIGS
             first: create ConfigFile objects, second: internally, third: do something with the data

         variable COMBINED_FACTORIES
-            Stage collection for combined factories
+            Stage collection for combined factories, last for building them

         variable BLOCKS
             blocks, items, inventories, ... all stuff to register